grayresearch/CX/spec/README.md

 At present this is not a work product of a RISC-V International Working Group, Technical Committee, or subcommittee.
-Rather we share this work in the hope that it may motivate and inform a hypothetical _Composable Custom Extensions_ RISC-V Extension Working Group.
+Rather we share this work in the hope that it may motivate and inform two hypothetical RISC-V International Task Groups:
+1) ISA: CX-ISA TG: Composable Extensions (-Zicx); and
+2) non-ISA: CXU-LI TG: Composable Extension Unit Logic Interface.

 (Pending standardization, implementers might elect to implement the present specifications as their own _custom extension_.)